ayumu436/bash/README.md

 SysBoost

-SysBoost is a simple but effective system optimizer for Linux.
-It cleans junk, optimizes RAM, and improves CPU performance without bloat.
-It’s written in pure Bash, runs fast, and does exactly what it says.
+SysBoost is a simple but effective system optimizer for Linux. it cleans junk, optimizes RAM, and improves CPU performance without bloat. it’s written in pure bash, runs fast, and does exactly what it says.

-Features
+features

     Junk Cleanup – Removes package cache and unnecessary system files.
     RAM Optimization – Frees up cached memory.